isomorphic-software/smartclient-docs/classes/TreeGrid.md

 ## Attr: TreeGrid.connectorImage

 ### Description
-The base filename or [stateful image block](../reference.md#object-scstatefulimgconfig) for the connector icons shown when [TreeGrid.showConnectors](#attr-treegridshowconnectors) is true.
+The base filename for connector icons shown when [TreeGrid.showConnectors](#attr-treegridshowconnectors) is true.
 Connector icons are rendered into the title field of each row and show the dotted hierarchy lines between siblings of the same parent node.
 For each node, a connector icon may be shown:

 *   As an opener icon for folder nodes, next to the folder icon
 *   In place of an opener icon for leaf nodes, next to the leaf icon